kstep/graphicsmagick/www/formats.rst

 Support for some of the formats are delegated to libraries or external programs.
 The README describes where to find these distributions and any special configuration options required.

-To get a complete listing of which image formats are supported on your system, type
+To get a complete listing of the image formats which are supported on your system, type

 ::

   gm convert -list format

 On some platforms, GraphicsMagick automatically processes these
-extensions: .gz for Zip compression, .Z for Unix compression, .bz2 for block compression, and .pgp for PGP encryption.
-For example, a PNM image called image.pnm.gz is automatically uncompressed with the gzip program and the image is subsequently read.
+extensions: .gz for Zip compression, .Z for Unix compression, and .bz2 for block compression.
+For example, a PNM image called image.pnm.gz is automatically uncompressed while the image is read.

 -----------------------------------------------------------------------------------------------------------------------

 .. |copy|   unicode:: U+000A9 ..
 COPYRIGHT SIGN

-Copyright |copy| GraphicsMagick Group 2002 - 2008
+Copyright |copy| GraphicsMagick Group 2002 - 2009